The 7 Best Heated Mattress Pads And Bed Heating Systems

 For a lower price than the premium Sunbeam pad, this quilted pad version still gives you the same temperature range, 10 heat settings, an efficient pre-heat function, dual controls for larger sizes, and an auto-off safety feature.

-What you won’t get though is so much padding, with just 5 ounces rather than 9.
+What you won’t get though is so much padding, with just five ounces compared to the nine ounces of the premium version.
 That means it’s not quite as soft to lie on, and you may occasionally feel the grid of the wires, depending on your weight.
-It also has a polyester top rather than cotton, which is less breathable.
+It also has a 100% polyester exterior cover rather than cotton, which is less breathable.

 The control unit is a no-frills dial, which is very easy to use.
-It may not look quite as modern as the control units that come with the premium pad, but it works just fine, and some people may prefer the dial version rather than buttons anyway.
+It may not look quite as modern as the control units that come with the premium pad, but some people may find the dial version easier to use than buttons when adjusting the temperature in the dark.

-On paper, it basically has the same key features as my top-rated pad, so you just need to weigh up the balance between cost and comfortable padding.
+On paper, it basically has the same key features as my top-rated pad, so you need to weigh up the balance between cost and comfortable padding.
+All the sizes currently cost under $120.

 3. Electrowarmth